Ag-Shivangi/DSA_MiniProject_7/README.md

 1. The program asks you for user information and registers user in the system.
    The following details are asked: name,city,birthday, password and hobbies.
+   The name has to be atleast 4 characters and a maximum of 29 characters.
+   The city has to be atleast 2 characters and a maximum of 29 characters.
    The program returns an user ID.
    (The data is stored in a dynamic array and the password is encrypted using MD5 algorithm and stored)